california accident lawsuit timeline

 If it is a jury trial, the judge will then read instructions to the jury about the law that governs the case.
 The jury will then deliberate, and render a verdict.
 If the outcome is not favorable, you may be able to appeal the decision in certain circumstances.

 Finally, if you do win at trial or are able to reach a settlement during mediation, your recovery will be disbursed to you.
 This usually happens within 30 days of a verdict or mediation.

 The Insurance Adjuster Offered to Settle My Case Fast.
 What Should I Do?

 After a car accident, you may be tempted to take the first settlement offered by the other driver’s insurance company.
 Getting money fast can help you pay medical expenses, lost wages, and other costs associated with an accident.
 In most cases, however, you should not accept a settlement offer – or sign anything – until after you have consulted with a personal injury attorney.

 The insurance adjuster may seem friendly, and like they’re on your side.
-In reality, they are working for the insurer – with a goal of minimizing the amount of money that you recover (or denying your personal injury claim completely).
+In reality, they are working for the insurer – with a goal of minimising the amount of money that you recover (or denying your personal injury claim completely).
 Your attorney will fight for your right to compensation, and protect your interests throughout the process.

 Do I Have to Pay Anything Up Front When I Hire a Personal Injury Attorney?